If there was ever a set of words I didn’t want to hear it’s “You’ve Got Cancer”.

 Truth, I don’t know yet.
 I will find out at my next appointment at the end of the month.
 In all honesty, it sort of doesn’t matter anymore because the kidney has gone.

 Update March 2018 – It was a malignant tumour.
 Thankfully, removing the kidney means I am now cancer-free.
 I will need regular scans and blood tests, but that seems to be it.

 I am lucky to be in a situation where my kidney cancer has gone.
 So many others are not in my situation.

-I’m lucky to have the NHS who caught whatever it was early and despite my reluctance performed a successful operation, many people don’t have that luxury.
+I’m lucky to have the NHS who caught whatever it was early and despite my reluctance to perform a successful operation, many people don’t have that luxury.

-And, I’m so lucky to have a wonderful family who’ve got me through this tough period.
+And, I’m so lucky to have a wonderful family who’s got me through this tough period.